bertschingert/cs328-final/readme.txt

 We stored several audio files in an archive "audio_files.tgz"; because all the files together are several hundred megabytes, we did not upload every file.

+To test creating representations:
+  1) extract the audio files from "audio_files.tgz"
+  2) run the file "representation.py".
+The main function in representation.py will compute the representations for the included audio files.
+  3) The representations will be stored in text files in the directory "example_reps/"

-However, the representation information for all 3411 audio files is included.
+The representation information for all 3411 audio files is included in the directory "reps/"